Mail order specialists

 In order to keep track of your order and create a shopping basket, our website uses small text files called ‘cookies’.
 These harmless files are removed from your computer as soon as you leave our site.
 We do not use ‘persistent’ or ‘tracking’ cookies that can remember you when you return to the site.
 Using our website implies that you understand and agree to this.

-If you are a member of the RHS, look out for the article on Alstroemeria that I have written for The Garden magazine in August 2014.
+If you are a member of the RHS, look out for the article on Alstroemeria that I wrote for The Garden magazine.

 PRAISE BEE CHARITY